How do you give website design feedback that’s actually helpful—and most importantly, actionable—to designers and developers?

 Your first issue tracker

 The first step is to create a source of truth with all feedback.
 We will call that your issue tracker, which is a fancy term to say “feedback tracker”.

 Tell your team and clients: if it doesn’t exist in the issue tracker, then it doesn’t exist at all.
 Period.

 As project manager, it will fall down to you to categorize feedback—and then assign team members.

 Every issue in your tracker should have at least these four labels:

 - Reporter.
-Who reported it, and who should be kept in the loop for more questions and status updates.
+Who reported it, and who should be kept in the loop for more questions and notifications on status updates.